Dr. Phillips Center for the Performing Arts Phase II

 THIS PROJECT

 Along with the performing arts center and its education and entertainment venues, the two-block site accommodates public spaces that enhance city life and create a vibrant gathering place.
 The front-of-house lobby is nearly all architecturally exposed structural steel and includes a 70-foot-tall shotcrete wave wall.
-The design architects’ vision was to provide the finished appearance of a ship’s hull.
-The facility houses the Orlando Ballet, Opera Orlando and the Orlando Philharmonic Orchestra.
+The architects’ vision was to provide the finished appearance of a ship’s hull.
+Orlando Ballet, Opera Orlando and the Orlando Philharmonic Orchestra are housed in the facility.

 PROJECT OVERVIEW